vulcan-dev/teardown-console/README.md

 # Teardown Console
 Allows you to execute Lua commands from a console by pressing F8.
+Currently working on experimental 1.6.0, should also work on 1.5.4 and possibly previous versions.
+You might need to run the dumper though, just launch the launcher with `-generate-structs -dump`.
+Before pressing OK to continue, paste the contents into the respective files.

+DX12 and OpenGL are both supported as well :)

 ![](images/image.png)